nick22d/ddos-resilient-architecture-webapp/README.md

 - A set of AWS managed rule groups.

 ### ALB

+The ALB is configured to listen only on the trusted traffic forwarded by CloudFront.
+This has been achieved by restricting the ALB's security group to allow only inbound traffic from the CloudFront distribution's managed prefix list.
+Should you expect flash crowd traffic straight after deployment, or in the event where an imminent load test cannot be configured to gradually increase traffic, you can contact AWS Support and ask that they pre-warm the ALB as described [here](https://aws.amazon.com/articles/best-practices-in-evaluating-elastic-load-balancing/?sc_channel=sm&sc_campaign=Support&sc_publisher=TWITTER&sc_country=global&sc_geo=GLOBAL&sc_outcome=AWS%20Support&sc_content=Support&trk=Support&linkId=193246211#pre-warming).

 ## Usage
 This code assumes that you have already Terraform installed locally.
 For instructions on how to install Terraform, please refer to Hashicorp's documentation [here](https://developer.hashicorp.com/terraform/install).